Firkhie/Firkhie/README.md

 - 👨‍💻 All of my projects are available at [https://alfalakhi-website.web.app/](https://alfalakhi-website.web.app/)

-- 🧑‍💼 Currently working as a Fullstack Engineer at Feedloop AI.
+- 🧑‍💼 Currently working as a Fullstack Engineer at Feedloop AI

 - 📫 How to reach me **Alfalakhie@gmail.com**